Paid federal statutory holidays

 Provincial Paid holidays

-To be eligible to work and receive stat pay, the employee must have:
+To be eligible to work, the employee must have:

 - Worked the scheduled shift before and after the holiday